andrewacashner/hearingfaithms/chapters/chapter-2.md

 Not every individual perception or experience was valid, but only those that accorded with the revelation already given through the Church.
-Moreover, reacting against the perceived "fideism" of the Lutherans, who taught that good works were not necessary for salvation, Catholics emphasized that faith had to bear fruit in ethical action.
+Moreover, reacting against the perceived "fideism" of the Lutherans, who taught that a person's good works could not suffice for their salvation, Catholics emphasized that faith had to bear fruit in ethical action.

 As a result, Spanish theological writers cultivated disciplines for regulating spiritual experiences and submitting individual sensation to the Church's